 Bonus: They provide immediate value by showing trending music so the viewer can find new music right away.

-While there are companies with amazing value propositions, unfortunately, there are some popular companies who, surprisingly, could have better value propositions.
+While there are companies with amazing value propositions (like the 10 above), unfortunately, there are some popular companies who, surprisingly, could have better value propositions.

 Here are two examples.